 Looks aren’t everything, but cleaning up for your date implies a lot about your character.
-Ensure that your general hygiene is on point, and that you’re dressed to match the environment you choose, which implies that you care about your health, and you’re socially astute.
+Ensure that your general hygiene is on point and that you’re dressed to match the environment you choose, which implies that you care about your health and that you’re socially astute.
 Also, if you have a similar style to your date, you are giving off the perception that you have similarities, creating a stronger immediate connection.

 Making decisions is a sign of confidence.
 This is your date.
 Meaning, do what you want and what you think is best.
 Now, be aware, there is a difference between being controlling and making decisions.
 For example, choose where to sit but don’t order for your date unless she asks.

 The first and second dates are the first few times you are meeting someone.
 You don’t know who they really are, and you haven’t spent much time together yet.
 This person is practically a stranger, and you shouldn’t be spending a lot of money, energy, or time on a stranger.
 On these first few dates, keep the costs low, don’t go too far out of your way or emotionally invest yourself.
 If you seem too eager, she may undervalue your worth.

 We’ve already established that over-investing too quickly creates the impression that you aren’t a catch, however, being too much of a catch can be just as bad.
 Hold some information back, be a little mysterious, and don’t overwhelm her.
 It may play on her insecurities, make her think you don’t have enough time, or that you aren’t really a match.
 In general, take the time to show her who you are and what you do instead of telling her.